Backwater (band): Lineup change, second record and breakup (late 1970s)

+Mobile's Saenger Theatre, where Backwater recorded and later reunited in 1997.

-In 1977, Hardin and Thomason quit for "creative differences."
-Hardin later remarked, "We were full of ourselves [...]
-It was a matter of having too many kids with too many egos."
-Catlin and Pettersen forged ahead with a long series of replacement players (most notably Tom and Myra Woodruff) who helped cobble together another release, North of the Mason-Dixon and the Heart of Dixie (1978).
-The studio side of the release was recorded at Fifth Floor Recording Studios in Cincinnati, Ohio, during the Great Blizzard of 1978, while live tracks were recorded at both Mobile's Saenger Theatre and Solomon Alfred's Night Club in Memphis, Tennessee.
-The album also included a 7" EP, Punk Jazz, containing experimental songs.
-The album, like Backwater, sold well locally.
-The band continued to 1979 with new member Frank Garcia, playing a mix of John Coltrane, Herbie Hancock, Little Feat, and Billy Joel covers alongside originals and contemporary music.
+In 1977, Hardin and Thomason left the group, citing creative differences.
+Hardin later reflected that internal tensions stemmed from "too many kids with too many egos."
+Catlin and Pettersen continued the band with a rotating cast of musicians, including Tom and Myra Woodruff, and recorded a second album, North of the Mason-Dixon and the Heart of Dixie, released in 1978.
+The album combined studio recordings made at Fifth Floor Recording Studios in Cincinnati, Ohio, during the Great Blizzard of 1978 with live performances recorded at Mobile's Saenger Theatre and Solomon Alfred's Night Club in Memphis, Tennessee.
+It also included a bonus extended play record, Punk Jazz, featuring a collection of experimental pieces.
+Like its predecessor, the release achieved modest regional success.

-As the decade closed, the band would eventually decide to part ways.
-"It got to the point where we were just another bar band," Pettersen recalled.
-"Our basic problem is that our sound is too diversified," Catlin said in a 1979 interview.
+Backwater continued performing through the end of the decade with additional members, including Frank Garcia.
+The band's live repertoire blended original material with songs by artists such as John Coltrane, Herbie Hancock, Little Feat, and Billy Joel.
+Around this period, Hardin returned to the group, rejoining Catlin and Pettersen for the band's final years.
+Despite its musical versatility, the group struggled to fit neatly within the commercial categories favored by record labels.
+In a 1979 interview, Catlin remarked that the band's eclectic style made it difficult for the music industry to market them effectively.
+"Our basic problem is that our sound is too diversified," he asserted.
 "There is a recognizable style, but it's not real hip — to a record company — to go from a 1940's tune to a modern one.
 They don't quite know where to put us.
 They could put us in the funk category, but we're not quite enough commercial disco."
+The group dissolved shortly thereafter.
+Reflecting on the breakup, Pettersen later stated that the band had reached a point where it had become "just another bar band."

-In 1997, the group's four principal members reunited for a concert at Mobile's Saenger Theatre, sponsored by radio host Catt Sirten.
-The band's debut album, Backwater, was remastered and released on compact disc the same year.
-Co-founder Robby Catlin died in 2006, while original drummer Scott Pettersen passed in 2021.
+The band's principal members reunited for a one-night performance at Mobile's Saenger Theatre in 1997, sponsored by radio personality Catt Sirten.
+That same year, Backwater was remastered and reissued on compact disc.
+In subsequent years, the group lost several of its founding members, including co-founder Robby Catlin in 2006, drummer Scott Pettersen in 2021, and saxophonist Larry Hardin in 2026.